LPCDRP/hybran/docs/cmds.md

 : genes that either do not overlap at all, or overlap out-of-frame.
 The report files for this include an extra column listing all overlapping features (except for any determined to be co-located with another feature) from the other annotation.

-A summary report is also generated listing the counts of features/pairs in each category.
-For conflicting genes, a count of the distinct features from each annotation is shown, as genes (in particular, pseudogenes) can potentially conflict with multiple annotations.

 An additional set of reports focusing on pseudogenes is also generated.
 This is a strict subset of the data from the standard reports.

+Three summary reports are produced:
+- A general report listing the counts of features/pairs in each category.
+  For conflicting genes, a count of the distinct features from each annotation is shown, as genes (in particular, pseudogenes) can potentially conflict with multiple annotations.
+- A similar report for comparisons involving pseudogenes
+- A summary of named genes.
+Checking whether a gene has a name at all is a cursory check of whether anything is known about a CDS according to the annotation.
+When submitting a hybran-produced annotation for comparison, be sure to first run `hybran standardize` to remove the generic placeholder names, as these will skew the counts.
+For the *co-located* and *conflicting* categories, there is an additional count for "differentially named" genes.
+This is a count of pairs where one annotation assigned a name and the other did not, and vice versa.

 ### `hybran standardize`